RafailSkoulos17/web_data_management_group_9/locust_tests/README.md

 This directory contains all the tests conducted for our application for both Cassandra and PostgreSQL.
 The test for each of the databases are on the relative subdirectory.
+Also, it contains the script for creating the slave locust nodes.

 ### Procedure